bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 Requirements
 ------------

-For the best user experience, please use a modern versions of Vim or Neovim that provides a built-in terminal.
+For the best user experience, please use a modern version of Vim or Neovim that provides a built-in terminal.
 For Vim that means using version 8.1 or later, and for Neovim that means using version 0.2 or later.
-GUI-based Vim's, such as gVim and MacVim, especially benefit since versions pre-terminal integration, when running fzf, would spawn an ugly external terminal window which was highly unpleasant.
+GUI-based Vims, such as gVim and [MacVim](https://github.com/macvim-dev/macvim), especially benefit since versions pre-terminal integration, when running fzf, would spawn an ugly external terminal window which was highly unpleasant.

 I recommend installing and updating Vim, or Neovim, using [Homebrew](https://brew.sh/) on macOS and [Linuxbrew](http://linuxbrew.sh) on